Neon City Magazine

-Neon City Magazine is a Las Vegas Valley-based magazine that profiles entertainment, fashion, nightlife and the Las Vegas lifestyle.
+Neon City Magazine is a Las Vegas Valley–based magazine that profiles entertainment, fashion, nightlife and the Las Vegas lifestyle.
 The magazine was founded by Michael J Giglia and Matthew J. Pawlak.

 Neon Nights

 Neon Nights is the official blog of Neon City Magazine.
 The blog is written by Knee Onn and the focus is on the nights and the following days of Las Vegas.
 Topics include fashion, entertainment, behind the scenes, Nightlife, and all other lifestyle related happenings.

 Green efforts

-The magazine is printed on recycled paper stock, uses only soy & vegetable based inks and natural coatings make the magazine 100% biodegradable.
+The magazine is printed on recycled paper stock, uses only soy and vegetable based inks and natural coatings make the magazine 100% biodegradable.

 The publisher also invites readers who visit their monthly launch parties to bring in any old magazines to the party to be recycled by Neon City, LLC.

 Distribution

 Similar to 944 magazine, the publication is a free publication that is distributed across the Las Vegas Valley at boutiques, restaurants, condos, and many other similar lifestyle businesses.
 The first issue had a release date of November 10, 2008.
 Copies could be picked up in the Las Vegas valley.